Meet Dr. Darin T. Okuda

 For patients with MS, Dr. Okuda focuses treatments on decreasing the frequency of attacks and slowing or stopping the onset of permanent disability.
 Due to the highly variable disease course from patient to patient, every person with MS has different needs and receives a tailored treatment plan.

-“The effective treatment of MS extends well beyond a given disease-modifying therapy but involves a thoughtful, individualized approach that incorporates education related to a patient’s condition, his or her risk profile for future disease activity, an appreciation of cultural beliefs and prior experiences related to his or her care, and the ability to apply existing and emerging scientific data and enhancements to his or her general health.
+“The effective treatment of MS extends well beyond a given disease-modifying therapy but involves a thoughtful, individualized approach that incorporates education, a determination of risk for future disease activity, an appreciation of cultural or religious beliefs, and the ability to effectively apply existing and emerging scientific data.
 In my opinion, a successful approach to the management of MS is not defined by a single recommendation,” Dr. Okuda says.

 Internationally acclaimed researcher